FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 The Chief Executive stated that the leadership, vision and decision-making shown by the

-Members have supported all of these initiatives and this faith in the new Limerick story has--- 4
+Members have supported all of these initiatives and this faith in the new Limerick story has
+---
+4

 seen Limerick now become the fastest growing economy in Ireland and the Irish urban